manjirigujar/manjirigujar/README.md

 ### Hi there 👋, I'm Manjiri

 ### ⚡️ A quick introduction:
-- 🔭 I'm a Data Scientist student.
-I'm passionate about using data to drive insights and inform decision-making
+- 🔭 I'm a Data Scientist and passionate about using data to derive insights and help in informed decision-making
-- 🌱 I’m currently learning machine learning
-- 👯 I’m looking to collaborate on Data Science projects and open to freelancing
+- 👯 I’m look forward to collaborate on Data Science projects and open to freelancing

 ### 📫 How to reach me: